 Measure out all the cake ingredients ahead of time so you can prepare the cake quickly.
 If the batter sits too long it will be difficult to mix and the cake will deflate in the oven.

-- In a large mixing bowl, add in the light brown sugar, melted vegan butter, flax egg, unsweetened vegan yogurt, and vanilla extract.
+- In a large mixing bowl, add in the light brown sugar, melted vegan butter, flax egg, room temperature vegan yogurt, and vanilla extract.
 Fold ingredients together until combined.

 - Sift in the baking soda and flour and fold gently into wet ingredients.
 Avoid fast movements or the dough will get tough.

 - Lastly fold in the grated apple until just combined.
 The batter will be thicker and not runny.

 - Spread the cake batter over top the glaze in the casserole dish and gently spread it until fully covering the glaze.

 - Bake for 40-45 minutes or until a toothpick comes out clean.